kuleketki/kuleketki/README.md

 Hi 👋 My name is Ketki Kule
 ===========================

-Full-Stack Developer | Mobile Dev Enthusiast
+Android Developer | Mobile Dev Enthusiast
 --------------------------------------------

 I'm a software developer with a passion for crafting exceptional digital experiences.
 With over 6 years of hands-on expertise in Android development, I've had the privilege of delving into the intricacies of mobile app creation, from the depths of UI/UX design to the intricacies of scalable back-end systems. 💻 🤓